-Then, there is the 10-year siege of Troy.
-At the time, 1200-1100 BC, even the strongest cities could only hold out for a few months, much less for a decade.
+Then, there is the ten-year siege of Troy.
+At the time, at around 1200-1100 BC, even the strongest cities could only hold out for a few months let alone a decade.

 Recent excavations have shown that ancient Troy truly was a significant Bronze Age city dating back to the 12th century BC.

 The charred debris and scattered skeletons are evidence that the city was destroyed during wartime.
 Most likely, Homer used the destroyed city as the setting of his epic poem.

 Barry Strauss, a professor of History and Classics at Cornell University, and author of The Trojan War: A New History questions the original Troy myth.